noisyboiler/wampy/README.rst

 QuickStart - Connect and Go!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you've already got access to a running **Router** which has other **Peers** connected, then stay here.
 If not, jump to the next section.
-If you're still here, open a Python shell.
+If you're still here...

 ::

     pip install wampy

+...and then open a Python shell.

 The example here assumes a **Peer** connected to a **Router** on ``localhost``, port ``8080``, that has registered a remote procedure called ``get_foobar``, and you want to *call* that procedure.